 AAA Editor Notes

 Miguasha National Park (Parc national de Miguasha), 231 Rte.
 Miguasha Ouest, 6 km (4 mi.) s. of jct.
 Hwy.
 132, is a UNESCO World Heritage Site.
-First discovered here in 1842, many well-preserved fossils were removed from this site until the late 20th century.
-A preservation park was created in 1985 to protect and enhance the Escuminac Formation—a paleoecosystem of the Devonian period dating 380 million years ago.
+This fossiliferous site was first discovered in 1842.
+Since then, many well-preserved fossils have been collected.
+A preservation park was created in 1985 to protect and enhance the Escuminac Formation—a paleo-ecosystem of the Devonian period dating 380 million years ago.
 These fossils illustrate a very important event in the course of evolution—the transition from aquatic vertebrates to land vertebrates.

 Fossils are exhibited in the Museum of Natural History.
-The 1.9-kilometre (1.2-mi.)
+The 3.3-kilometre (2.1-mi.)
 Evolution of Life trail features interpretive panels, picnic areas and views of the estuary.

 Note: Digging is strictly forbidden.
 Pets are not permitted.